 Users can annotate documents and provide comments to other users they share a document with.
 None of this information is shared with any third parties without the user's consent.
 None of this information is used to display advertising.
 The Service does not display advertising whatsoever.

-We collect and use the following information to provide, improve and protect our "Services":
+We collect and use the following information to provide, improve and protect our Services:

-We may share information as discussed below, but we won't sell it to advertisers or other third-parties.
+Access to your information is given only as discussed below, but we won't give or sell it to advertisers or other third-parties.

-Other applications.
 You can also give third parties access to your information and account - for example, via Kami APIs.
 Just remember that their use of your information will be governed by their privacy policies and terms.